 “Then we’ll need to work it out,” he said, meeting her eyes.
 “My team can’t function if you try to tie our hands.
 Jewels has invested a lot of effort into learning the proper Commands to use a Lifeless, not to mention learning to maintain the thing.”

-“We don’t need her,” Vivenna said.
+“We don’t need her.”

 “Yes,” Denth said.
 “Yes we do.
 Princess, you’ve brought a lot of biases into this city.
 It’s not my place to tell you what to do with them.
 I’m just your employee.
 A mercenary.
 A man for hire.
 But, I’ll just suggest that you’re letting what you think you know guide you, rather than what happens to be reality.”